top of page

 Miss Leticia

-Leticia has 10 years of professional experience working with people with disabilities in a wide range of capacities.
+Leticia has 12 years of professional experience working with people with disabilities in a wide range of capacities.
 Leticia first began working with young people with disabilities in 2013, coaching swimming and gymnastics.
+Leticia currently works as a Support Worker and Speech Therapy Assistant while she completes her Honours in Speech Pathology at University.

-Leticia has over 10 years of experience in dance and cheer, competing at state and national competitions in level 4, performing in shows and pageants, and participating in fundraisers.
-Leticia is also an accredited cheerleading coach in Level 1 stunts, tumbling and tosses.
-Leticia is excited to continue to share her experience, knowledge, and enthusiasm with all athletes at All Abilities Cheer and Dance for the third year running.
+Leticia has over 12 years of experience in dance and cheer, competing at state and national competitions in level 5, performing in shows and pageants, and participating in fundraisers.
+Leticia is also an accredited cheerleading coach in Level 2 stunts, tumbling and tosses.
+Leticia has been lucky enough to be chosen as the Assistant Coach for the first ever Team Australia Adaptive Abilities Unified Level 3 Cheerleading Team, and will be travelling with them to Florida to complete in April 2025!

 Miss Jools_edited_edited.jpg